PrashantMohta/ModdingDocs/Hooks/ilhooks.md

         - when remove is used to remove an instruction that is used to transfer control (in if statement)
 - While vs If in matching
 - Ienumarator IL hooking and how to do it
+- - how to run your code mid function (will probably not be able to change value of parameters of functions tho)